OPLabVanderbilt/Cogcontrol/README.md

 # Cogcontrol
 Cogcontrol transferred from OPLab Test Library.
 Images and other files can be found in Cogcontrol_Extras.
-Note that this repository does not contain participant data files found in Dropbox.
+This repository does not contain txt files.